mjcull/R4H2O/manuscript/casestudy01.md

 X> Open the project file for this course.

 After you open this file, you will see the relevant files in the bottom-left window.
 When you close the project after this session, all variables, the history of your commands and open files are stored for use in a later session.

+This is only a very short introduction into the basics of the R language and RStudio.
+The remainder of the workshop introduces further concepts as needed by the case studies.

 ## Case Study: Water Quality Regulations
 The case study for this first session is about assessing compliance with water quality regulations.
 The data for this case study is a set of turbidity measurements for the [Laanecoorie water network](https://www.coliban.com.au/site/root/your_town/loddon/laanecoorie.html), situated just over 100 km North of Melbourne in Victoria, Australia.
 The plant extracts water from the Laanecoorie reservoir, situated on the Loddon river.